Aditya-Ingale/Face-recognition-using-HOG/README.md

 ---

-## **Published Paper**

-You can read the full research paper here: [Robust Face Detection and Identification Using HOG-based Features and Machine Learning](https://doi.org/10.1109/INCOFT60753.2023.10425077).
+For more details, refer to the published paper: [Robust Face Detection and Identification Using HOG-based Features and Machine Learning](https://doi.org/10.1109/INCOFT60753.2023.10425077).